 ```

 Best for: Real-time browser scraping and manual data extraction.
-Requires the OpenProfile Exporter desktop app to be running on your local machine.
-Completely free — no credits consumed.
+Requires Scope Desktop to be running on your local machine.
+Completely free.
+No credits consumed.
 Cloud agents cannot use this mode (they have no access to localhost).

 ---